The Persistent Thermal Anomalies in Rocky Worlds: Methods

 \subsection{Modeling Residual Heating}

-We model rocky exoplanet thermal emission excess due to primordial heat retained by a volatile envelope in two steps.
-First, we calculate the timescale of atmospheric loss due to photoevaporation ($\tau_{\rm loss}$).
-Then, we simulate the surface MO cooling and the resulting surface heat flux.
+We model the thermal emission excess of rocky exoplanets due to primordial heat retained by a volatile envelope in two steps.
+First, we calculate the timescale of the total loss of a hydrogen and helium (H/He) atmosphere due to photoevaporation ($\tau_{\rm loss}$).
+Then, we simulate the surface MO cooling and the resulting surface heat flux, given that the surface is no longer insulated by an atmosphere.

 To calculate the photoevaporation atmospheric loss timescale $\tau_{\rm loss}$, we adopt the analytical model by \cite{owen_evaporation_2017}, which was previously applied to simulate the envelope loss of rocky exoplanets that were once shrouded by massive volatile envelopes \citep{lin_most_2025}